-Board Statutory and Standing Committee Meeting Minutes.
+Board Statutory and Standing Committees.

 Each Board in the Province of Ontario is required to establish a Special Education Advisory Committee (SEAC) as defined in Ontario Regulation 464/97 made under the Education Act, Special Education Advisory Committees.
 All SEAC meetings are open to the general public and may take place by teleconference, videoconference, face-to-face, or a combination of the three methods.
 Meetings normally take place the second Tuesday of the month.